APZmedia/APZmedia-ComfyUI-PSDtools/README.md

 ## Error Handling

 The nodes include comprehensive error handling:
-- **Dimension Validation**: Ensures all layers have compatible dimensions
+- **No Layers Error**: Clear message "No layers or masks are being saved" when no layers are provided
 - **File Path Validation**: Checks output directory and creates if needed
 - **Mask Processing**: Handles various mask formats gracefully
-- **Fallback Values**: Uses sensible defaults when optional inputs are missing
+- **Layer Index Validation**: Ensures layer index is within valid range
+- **Import Fallbacks**: Robust import system with multiple fallback methods

 ## Troubleshooting

 ### Common Issues

+#### "No layers or masks are being saved"
+- **Connect Layers**: Make sure at least one layer input is connected
+- **Check Connections**: Verify that images are properly connected to layer inputs

 #### "Failed to save PSD file"
 - **Check Output Path**: Ensure the output directory exists and is writable
 - **Check Permissions**: Verify write permissions for the output location
 - **Check Disk Space**: Ensure sufficient disk space for the PSD file

-#### "Layer dimensions don't match"
+#### "Layer index out of range"
-- **Resize Images**: Use ComfyUI's resize nodes to make all images the same size
-- **Check Image Formats**: Ensure all images have the same dimensions

-#### "Mask processing error"
+- **Check Layer Count**: Verify the layer index is within the valid range (0 to layer_count-1)
+- **Use Layer Count Output**: The loader provides the total layer count for reference

+#### "PSD loader utilities not available"
-- **Check Mask Format**: Ensure masks are in the correct format (grayscale)
+- **Check Dependencies**: Ensure psd-tools is properly installed
-- **Check Mask Dimensions**: Masks should match image dimensions
+- **Restart ComfyUI**: Sometimes a restart helps with dependency loading

 ### Console Output

 The nodes provide detailed console output for debugging:
 ```
-APZmediaPSDLayerSaver initialized
+APZmediaPSDLayerSaverMultilayer initialized
+✅ Successfully imported PSD tools utility functions
+Processing 3 layers for PSD creation
-Successfully saved PSD file with 3 layers to: ./output.psd
+Successfully saved PSD file with 3 layers to: ./output/output_001.psd
 ```

 ## Technical Details

 ### Dependencies
 - **pytoshop**: Core PSD file creation library
+- **psd-tools**: PSD file reading and processing
 - **Pillow**: Image processing and format support
 - **torch**: Tensor operations and ComfyUI integration
 - **numpy**: Numerical operations and array handling